Applying for Subsidized Housing

 Some housing providers have wheelchair accessible units.
 A detailed list of these units can be accessed from the Housing Locations website or at the Housing Access office.
 Your doctor must complete our Request for Modified Unit form.
 Once we receive the form, we will assess your eligibility for this type of unit.

+Some housing providers have market rent units as well as subsidized units.
 If you are interested in getting a market rent unit, please contact the housing provider directly.
-See all housing providers and locations.
+A list of housing providers and locations is available on the Housing Locations page.

 What is Special Priority Status?

-Special Priority Status is intended to help victims of abuse permanently separate from their abuser.
+Special Priority Status is intended to help victims of abuse and human trafficking permanently separate from their abuser.
 Special Priority Status:

 - Is only given to applicants whose safety is at risk because they live with someone who is abusing them